-4. This task focuses on the functional language used in the recording Ask students to complete the rules with the expressions in blue.
+4. This task focuses on the functional language used in the listening task.
+Ask students to complete the rules with the expressions in blue.

-- 1. We use a) and b) when we give an idea. - 2.
-We use d) when we hear something interesting. - 3.
-We use c) when we want to say "No" politely.
+- 1. We use a) What about and b) Let's go to give an idea. - 2.
+We use d) It sounds interesting when we hear something interesting. - 3.
+We use c) I'd love to, but when we want to say "No" politely.